Sam Mikulak: 2018: Fifth national title and first world individual event medal

 In February, Mikulak won the gold medal in the all-around at the 2018 Winter Cup in Las Vegas.
-He also placed first on the floor exercise, parallel bars and high bar.
-Following the Winter Cup, the top six ranked all-around gymnasts including Mikulak automatically qualified for the 2018 U.S. national team.
+He also placed first on the floor exercise, parallel bars, and horizontal bar.
+Following the Winter Cup, the top six all-around gymnasts, including Mikulak, automatically qualified for the 2018 U.S. national team.
 In April, he competed at the 2018 Pacific Rim Championships and won the gold medal with the U.S. team and the all-around title.
-He also won the gold medal on rings and high bar and won the silver medal on floor exercise and parallel bars.
+He also won the gold medal on rings and horizontal bar, and won the silver medal on floor exercise and parallel bars.

-In August, Mikulak won his fifth national all-around title in dominant fashion at the 2018 U.S. National Championships in Boston.
-After a somewhat shaky performance on Day 1 that included falls on pommel horse and high bar, he came back with a very strong outing on Day 2 and won the gold medal easily.
+In August, Mikulak won his fifth national all-around title at the 2018 U.S. National Championships in Boston.
+After a somewhat shaky performance on Day 1 that included falls on the pommel horse and horizontal bar, he came back with a very strong outing on Day 2 and won the gold medal easily.
 His margin of victory was the largest of any of his national titles at the time (he would extend this record in 2019).
-He also won the gold medal on floor exercise, parallel bars and high bar.
+He also won the gold medal on floor exercise, parallel bars, and horizontal bar.
 Mikulak is the first male gymnast to win five U.S. national titles since Blaine Wilson won five straight crowns from 1996 to 2000.

 In October, Mikulak competed at the 2018 World Championships in Doha, Qatar.
 He and the U.S. team finished fourth in the team competition.
 He qualified for the individual all-around final in third place, and also for four event finals.
 Mikulak is the first U.S. man since Kurt Thomas in 1979 to qualify for that many event finals at one World Championships.
-In the individual all-around final, he had strong competition and was in third place heading into the last event, high bar, where a costly error left him in fifth place.
+In the individual all-around final, he had strong competition and was in third place heading into the last event, horizontal bar, where a costly error left him in fifth place.
 This result was the best finish at Worlds by a U.S. man since 2011.
-In the individual event finals, Mikulak broke through and won his first World individual event medal, a bronze on high bar.
-Before the high bar final, he had placed seventh on floor exercise, and fourth on pommel horse and parallel bars.
+In the individual event finals, Mikulak broke through and won his first World individual event medal, a bronze on horizontal bar.
+Before the horizontal bar final, he had placed seventh on floor exercise, and fourth on pommel horse and parallel bars.